A Diva's Christmas Carol: Plot

 The last spirit (the Ghost of Christmas Future) is the one that gets through to Ebony.
 The Ghost is depicted as a miniature television showing a tragic episode of Behind the Music, which depicts many artists such as Brian McKnight commenting on the life and death of Ebony Scrooge.
 Her former bandmates use the show to air out their grievances about who she really is inside, ruining her public image in the process.
 The matter is made worse when one of her disgruntled former backup singers, Tina, theorizes that Ebony had planned to destroy Desire herself by setting up Marli to die in her car accident and deliberately financially ruining Terry, so she could take advantage and make her own solo career more successful.
 While Bob debunks Tina's theory in Ebony's defense, he also reveals how much he couldn't forgive her for making him work on Christmas; this led to both him missing Tim's death and Kelly divorcing him, a revelation that breaks Ebony's heart.
 It is also revealed that she died flat broke due to both Ernie draining her finances and her own career floundering in her last years.
 Ebony also discovers that Olivia was the only person who attended her funeral, while everyone else benefited from her death.
 The television then begins to pull Ebony into its black void as she screams for help.
 She begs God to grant her a second chance to make up for her cruelty and let her reopen her heart to Christmas once more.

 The next morning, Ebony awakens and opens her heart to Christmas once again.
 During an interview, she mentions that she will do all she can to help the homeless and is open to suggestions for how to alleviate the stress of poverty.
 Ebony also apologizes for allowing her latest CD to be overpriced.
-She hires a chef (revealed to be Wolfgang Puck) to make a lavish Christmas dinner for her crew, and encouraging them to invite their families to her concert by buying up every ticket to the show that she can, over Ernie's protests regarding her budget.
+She hires a chef (revealed to be Wolfgang Puck) to make a lavish Christmas dinner for her crew and encourages them to invite their families to her concert by buying up every ticket to the show that she can, over Ernie's protests regarding her budget.
 Ebony next reconciles with her niece Olivia, who reveals her pregnancy, and invites Terry to perform with her.
 She then makes one final stop before the concert by rushing to the airport and stopping Bob from boarding his plane, revealing that she has flown both his wife and Tim to join him in New York instead.
 After offering Bob an extended vacation to be with his family, Ebony reveals that she has pulled strings to get Tim into the best pediatric hospital in New York, and will personally fund his medical care to help him recover.